Finding The Best Email Marketing Tool For Your Content

 Analytics

 MailChimp provides pretty robust analytics.
-You can monitor track overall performance and subscriber activity using interactive graphs.
+You can monitor and track overall performance and subscriber activity using interactive graphs.

 MailerLite